 Is this a good time to get a home loan?

 Interest rates for most mortgage products in the UAE are based on the 3-month EIBOR.
-According to UAE Central Bank data, the 3-month EIBOR has gone down from 2.15% at the beginning of 2020, to 0.42 percent today, dropping by 80%.
+According to UAE Central Bank data, the 3-month EIBOR has gone down from 2.15% at the beginning of 2020, to 0.375 percent today, dropping by more than 80%.

 This spells good news for mortgage borrowers.
 We’re currently seeing banks offering attractive fixed-interest rate options for anywhere from 1 to 5 years.
 For instance, interest rates currently range from 2.7% to 3% p.a. fixed for a 3-year tenure.